SpaceVim/SpaceVim/docs/layers/leaderf.md

 ---
-title: "SpaceVim denite layer"
+title: "SpaceVim leaderf layer"
-description: "This layers provide a heavily customized Denite centric work-flow"
+description: "This layers provide a heavily customized LeaderF centric work-flow"
 ---

 # [SpaceVim Layers:](https://spacevim.org/layers) denite

 ## Intro

-This layer is a heavily customized warpper for denite and it's sources.
+This layer is a heavily customized warpper for LeaderF and it's sources.

 ## Configuration